matsola/biofertilizer-report/casestudy.md

 The biofertilizer used in this experiment included seaweed meal (marked as optional in the recipe) and excluded rock phosphate powder (also marked as optional).

-The control substance was sterilized by boiling the biofertilizer for two minutes.
+The control substance was a sterilized version of the biofertilizer (boiled for two minutes).

 The two substances were then placed into sterilized jars, which were marked with a code.
 The meaning of the code was recorded, but not disclosed to the producers.